wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 <TutorialAuthors names="@Sreetama2001"/>

-# Overview
+## Overview

-Merge Sort works by recursively breaking down an array into multiple subarrays  and then after comparing each of the sub arrays it arranges them into ascending or desending order by value and merges them into a single sorted array .
-Here I will illustrate `merge sort`  `Leetcode` problems in following Languages.
+Merge Sort works by recursively breaking down an array into multiple subarrays and then after comparing each of the subarrays it arranges them into ascending or descending order by value and merges them into a single sorted array.
+Here I will illustrate `merge sort`  Leetcode problems in the following Languages.

 - Python
 - C++